Last week was exhausting.

 - Listen, Read, Exercise & Plant: “As a multi-tasker and someone who gets stir crazy quite easily, it’s hard for me to provide just one tip.
-What I’ve been doing is listening to podcasts that inspire me and audiobooks that distract me; reading books where there are messages I need reinforced (like The Four Agreements) and others that have been sitting on the nightstand for a while; getting on the Peloton bike (sometimes forcing myself) and taking extra flights of stairs doing chores; and planting seeds in window boxes so by the time late spring arrives, they can be planted outside.” – Gina Rubel, Furia Rubel
+What I’ve been doing is listening to podcasts that inspire me and audiobooks that distract me; reading books where there are messages I need reinforced that have been sitting on the nightstand for a while; getting on the Peloton bike (sometimes forcing myself) and taking extra flights of stairs doing chores; and planting seeds in window boxes so by the time late spring arrives, they can be planted outside.” – Gina Rubel, Furia Rubel

 - Create Space: Create a positive workspace by working in an area with natural light.
 Print and hang artwork and favorite sayings and move any houseplants to your workspace temporarily.

 - Stay Above the Fray: “Don’t get in arguments with know-it-alls.
 None of us know how this story ends.
 Be calm, be gracious, walk away from trolls.
 From a work perspective, be sensitive to the burdens everyone is carrying.
 We need to stay the course on projects that will need our attention when this crisis has passed, while communicating information that our colleagues and clients actually need in this moment.
 We don’t need to be the source of ALL information on this crisis.
 There are a lot of other people who are doing that better than we are.
 Share information that is relevant and appropriate.” -Roy Sexton, Clark Hill